lando/docs/contrib/support.md

----
-description: Some basic things to support Lando
----

 # 5. Show your Support

 Now that you've joined our mission of liberation, freedom and justice, it's time to tell the world.
 We realize some of these sound silly, stupid and pointless but we live in a world of clicks and likes.
 See recommendations below: